I Hated Music Theory — How I Ended Up Creating A Music Theory Card Game Musicians Love

 At the end of those 3 months, we had a great game in the form of these amazing, funny and brilliant cards (that we thought only the two of us would ever want to play)

-It was at SUTD where I became deeply interested in the field of education and pedagogy, saw the explosion of Kickstarter projects like Potato Pirates and TheoryBoard, and most importantly, met our third partner, Keith.
+It was at SUTD where I became deeply interested in the field of education and pedagogy, saw the explosion of other educational board game/musical Kickstarter projects like Potato Pirates and TheoryBoard.
+Most importantly, it was at SUTD that I met our third partner and wusband, Keith.

 Enter Keith!
 He’s the all-around best designer that I know, on top of being a photoshop/illustrator wizard.
 But the particularly interesting thing about him is that he had no music background at all.